rupakmohanty-cloud/CS-5283-50-COURSE/assignment-2/README.md

 ```
  <br>
  ### Milestone 2
+  <br> Run the left topology on vm1 executing the command `sudo python3 lefttopology.py`
+  <br> Run the right topology on vm2 executing the command `sudo python3 righttopology.py`
+  <br> Run the grpc client on d2() in the lefttopology
+  <br> run the grpc servers on dr1(172.121.10.252) and du1(10.85.10.251) respectively

+   The overall experiment ran for 3 cycles and the latenct comparisison is captured and commite as latency

  `sudo python3 lefttopology.py` on vm1 for left topo and `sudo python3 righttopology.py` on vm2 for right topo.
   Ran the grpc client on d2() in the lefttopology and grpc servers on dr1(172.121.10.252) and du1(10.85.10.251) respectively <br>
-  The experiment ran for 3 cycles and the teh result captured. <br>
+  The experiment ran for 3 cycles and the tehthe result captured as part of latency.png file

   The latency comparision chart is captured in latency.png file